Decoherence factor as a convolution: an interplay between a Gaussian and an exponential coherence loss: Spin-bath model

-To illustrate these results, we numerically simulate a specific bath term consisting many interacting spin-$1/2$ particles.
-More precisely, the linear coupling term and the bath internal Hamiltonian in Eq.~(\ref{eq:Hamiltonian}) are constructed as
+To illustrate the above results, we numerically simulate a specific bath term consisting many interacting spin-$1/2$ particles.
+More precisely, the linear coupling term and the bath internal Hamiltonian in Eq.~(\ref{eq:Hamiltonian}) are;

 where $\alpha=x,y,z$, and $\sigma^\alpha_{\mathcal{E},i}$ are Pauli operators vectors for the environment spins while $a_i$ and $b^\alpha_{ij}$ are random numbers drawn from standard normal distribution.